 OS1.
-Consider an integrated trail system for the Long Pond Woodlands and the abutting former Sea Camps Pond Property.
+Consider an integrated trail system for the Long Pond Woodlands and the abutting Pond Property.

 OS2.
 Continue to improve public education and information, including guides and signage, about access to, accessibility improvements, and locations of town open space assets.